hpcleuven/VscDocumentation/source/globus/python_sdk.rst

 For more information about settings when registering an app, see `Registering an App <https://docs.globus.org/api/auth/developer-guide/#register-app>`_.

-When you register an app, it gets a client ID.
+When you register an app, it gets a **client ID**.
 This will be used to authenticate in the next steps.

 2. Installation